bruno-415/music-video/README.md

   * `void show()`, draws the particle in the correct color
 3. Now finish the program's `setup()` and `draw()`
 4. Add one `Particle` variable, and make sure you can see it move
+5. Add an array of type `Particle` and loop through it to move and show all the Particles.
 9. Create an OddballParticle class that `extends` the Particle class.
 12. Change the first element in the array to a `OddballParticle` instead of a `Particle`
 13. Run your program.
 Make sure you can see the Oddball.